andrasmaroy/iot_bwt/README.md

 ## Components

 This code is running on a [FireBeetle ESP32 v4.0](https://www.dfrobot.com/product-1590.html) and is connected to a YF-S201 flow sensor along with a no-name 1100mAh LiPo battery.
+Connect the pins of YF-S201 like this: red - 3.3V, black - GND, yellow - `D2`/`IO25`on the FireBeetle board and use the JST PH 2-Pin battery terminal already on the board for the battery.

-On the FireBeetle to get battery monitoring on pin A0 to work R10 and R11 need to be shorted (these 0R resistors in the schematic).
+On the FireBeetle to get battery monitoring on pin A0 to work R10 and R11 need to be shorted (these are 0R resistors in the schematic).
 Reference and schematic: https://www.dfrobot.com/forum/viewtopic.php?t=19292

+Flashing the FireBeetle with Arduino IDE: set upload speed to 921600 and flash frequency to 80MHz.

 ## Dependencies